cwchen123/homebin/README.md

 ### unpack

 Decompress various file formats.
 It needs 7z, unrar, unzip, and miscellaneous decompressing tools.
+From Data Science at the Command Line.

+## Reference

+Data Science at the Command Line (http://datascienceatthecommandline.com/)

 ## License